Y0Coss/docs-fork/pages/network/load_balancer/case_http2/guide.en-gb.md

 ### Confirm

-After you have completed all of these steps, you should have a functional load balancer service for your HTTP/2 servers.
+After you have completed these steps, you should have a functional load balancer service for your HTTP/2 servers.
 You can now confirm the status of your service by requesting it from your OVH Load Balancer service, then verifying the response version:

 ```bash
 curl -I --http2 https://www.ovh.co.uk/